Last updated: April 26, 2023

 - Categories of California Consumers’ Personal Information Collected or Disclosed

-- Methods for Submitting CCPA Requests to Us
+- Methods for Submitting CPRA Requests to Us

 - Verification Process